 Camping Gear for Kids – Kits and Tools

-If your camping trip is a family affair then it would be a great idea to have some camping gear for kids aswell.
-While getting your own tools is important for managing the trip, kids can get invested in the experience by having their own mini survival kit with binoculars or whistles.
+If your camping trip is a family affair then it would be a great idea to have some camping gear for kids as well.
+While getting your own tools is important for managing the trip, kids can get invested in the experience by having their own mini camping kit with binoculars and bug catching tools.
 Or helping them put together their little first aid pouch with their own sized goodies.
 Walkie talkies are also a great idea for keeping an ear out for the kids while adding to the adventure excitement too.

 Camping trip will be much more enjoyable when you feel relaxed to enjoy what mother nature has to offer.
-Bring along sturdy camping chairs and a fold-able table to create the perfect gathering spot during the day and the camp fire at night.
+Bring along sturdy camping chairs a fold-able table to create the perfect gathering spot during the day and the camp fire at night.

 For creature comfort, the most important will undoubtedly be your tent and sleeping bag.
 Make sure the tent you choose is spacious enough for the number of people sleeping together.
 A 4 persons tent is really only designed for 2 persons, unless if you want to be shoulder to shoulder with your pal while you sleep, while a 2 persons tent is most ideal for yourself and your significant other at most.
 A 4-seasons tent, or sometimes called all-seasons tent, designed for year round use is sturdier than a 3-seasons, or sometimes called summer tent, but it won’t be as warm, wind, or snow proof.
 A 3-seasons tent will have more vestibules for ventilation excellent for the summer months.
 There are hybrid 3/4-seasons tents which are convertible to accommodate different seasons but a bit more expensive.